 On June 5, 2014, new vulnerabilities were reported in OpenSSL.
 Exploitation of these vulnerabilities could allow an attacker to decrypt intercepted traffic.
 Mobility 10.11 and earlier versions are only affected by CVE-2014-0224 when configured to use RADIUS authentication with a vulnerable RADIUS server.
-The advisory contains details on six vulnerabilities – Mobility is not affected by the other five advisories because it does not use the affected components.
+The advisory contains details on six vulnerabilities; Mobility is not affected by the other five advisories because it does not use the affected components.

 What to Do

-On April 7, 2014 multiple media outlets reported a vulnerability in OpenSSL (CVE-2014-0160) related to Heartbeat Extension packets (the Heartbleed bug) that can lead to data exploitation.
+On April 7, 2014, multiple media outlets reported a vulnerability in OpenSSL (CVE-2014-0160) related to Heartbeat Extension packets (the “Heartbleed” bug) that can lead to data exploitation.
 Neither of our products, Mobility or Locality, has ever included a version of the OpenSSL library with this vulnerability.
 There is no need to patch or update the client or server for any of our products.
 However, we strongly encourage our customers to audit their entire infrastructure to determine if any other components require software updates, for example:

 According to OpenVPN, the access server accessible from your Mobility console may be vulnerable.
 We’ve shipped support for two versions:

 We have validated the least intrusive fix for v1.8.4 as recommended by OpenVPN.
-Since the vulnerability is remotely exploitable, we recommend that customers take the OpenVPN Server off line until they have installed the fix.
-Learn how to Patch OpenVPN, Visit Our KnowledgeBase Article >>
+Since the vulnerability is remotely exploitable, we recommend that customers take the OpenVPN Server offline until they have installed the fix.
+For instructions on patching OpenVPN, please visit the Knowledge Base.

-In light of Microsoft’s decision, on January 1, 2015, NetMotion Wireless will discontinue support for the Mobility and Locality clients that run on Windows XP, allowing NetMotion users an extra 8 months to complete their migration.
-Additionally, after that date we will no longer offer support for Mobility clients running on Windows Vista, or for Mobility XE versions 8.0 to 8.51.
+In light of Microsoft’s decision, on January 1, 2015, NetMotion will discontinue support for the Mobility and Locality clients that run on Windows XP, allowing NetMotion users an extra eight months to complete their migration.
+Additionally, after that date we will no longer offer support for Mobility clients running on Windows Vista, or for Mobility XE v8.0 to 8.51.

-Customers running NetMotion Mobility® v9.50 and v9.51 and FIPS 140-2 libraries, or NSA Suite B may experience a disconnect from the Mobility server, or a significant delay when installing the most recent Microsoft CNG.sys cryptographic library update.
+Customers running Mobility v9.50 and v9.51 and FIPS 140-2 libraries, or NSA Suite B may experience a disconnect from the Mobility server, or a significant delay when installing the most recent Microsoft CNG.sys cryptographic library update.

 In the next release of NetMotion Mobility, the database technology used with the Analytics module will move from Microsoft SQL to MySQL.
 Installing the Analytics module will now always put the reporting server and reporting database together on the same machine.
-Click here to access Knowledge Base Support for further details >>
+For detailed information on this change, please visit the Knowledge Base.